CALTA Rules vs. USTA/LCTA Rules

 Phone/pager interruption: CALTA's Rule here is "tougher" than in USTA.
 CALTA's Rule VIII says "Cellular phones and pagers must be set to vibrate or silent.
 A penalty of one point will be imposed if a phone rings ..."

 Rules disputes during a match: Disagreements about line calls or scores are, of course, to be discussed only by the players but, in CALTA, disagreements about rules can be referred by anyone on the court to a captain or her designated representative (see Rule VIII).
-If possible, the captain (or her designated representative at the match) is expected to take the initiative to assist the players in identifying the pertinent rule.
+If possible, the captain (or her designated representative at the match) is expected to take the initiative to assist the players in identifying the applicable rule.

-Community Support: Each CALTA team is asked to donate at least one item to the raffle at the year-end luncheon.
+Community Support: Each CALTA team is asked to donate at least one item to the raffle at the season-end luncheon.
 100% of the receipts from the raffle are allocated to support junior girls' tennis in the Charleston Area.